-1. Overview 1
+1. Overview

-The XT3 server can be operated in multi-essence configurations where the ingested material is directly and simultaneously available in one of the following supported combinations: Intra + Proxy (Mjpeg) or Intra only.
+They can be operated in multi-essence configurations where the ingested material is directly and simultaneously available in one of the following supported combinations: Intra + LongGOP (XDCAM), Intra + Proxy (Mjpeg), LongGOP + Proxy, as well as in Intra only, or LongGOP only.